iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The alpha interface `ParseResult` has changed to `QuantityParserResult` which can either be a `ParseQuantityError` or a `ParsedQuantity`.
 New static type guards `Parser.isParsedQuantity` and `Parser.isParseError` can be used to coerce the result into the appropriate type.

-The alpha UnitConversionSpec interface now requires a "system" property that can be used during parsing to help determine the unit to parse the value.
+The alpha `UnitConversionSpec` interface now requires a "system" property that can be used during parsing to help determine the unit to parse the value.

 ### Frontend package

-The alpha class QuantityFormatter now registers its own standard QuantityTypeDefinitions during initialization.
-CustomQuantityTypeDefinitions must now be registered to support additional QuantityTypes.
-This replaces the use of FormatterParserSpecsProvider to provide custom quantity types.
+The alpha class `QuantityFormatter` now registers its own standard `QuantityTypeDefinitions` during initialization. `CustomQuantityTypeDefinitions` must now be registered to support additional `QuantityTypes`.
+This replaces the use of `FormatterParserSpecsProvider` to provide custom quantity types.
 Removed koq methods that were never implemented.

 ### IModelHostConfiguration.applicationType